Montymakes/rock-paper-scissors/README.md

         - Increment currentRound variable.
     - Log the result of the game.
         - If computerScore is less than humanScore, log "You win the game!"
         - Else if computerScore is more than humanScore, log "You lose!
-COmputer won the game."
+Computer won the game."
         - Else log "It's a tie."